Torres Strait Fisheries

 Two Australian commercial fishing sectors operate in Torres Strait: the Traditional Inhabitant Boat Sector, operating under Traditional Inhabitant Boat (TIB) licences; and the non–Traditional Inhabitant Sector, operating under Transferable Vessel Holder (TVH) licences.
 TIB licences are available only to fishers who satisfy the Traditional Inhabitant requirements.
 TVH licences are issued to other commercial fishers.

 The commercial fisheries currently managed by the PZJA are prawn, tropical rock lobster, Spanish mackerel, reef line, bêche-de-mer (sea cucumber), trochus (top shell), pearl shell, crab, barramundi and traditional fishing (including turtle and dugong).
 Five of these fisheries—prawn, tropical rock lobster, pearl shell, Spanish mackerel, and turtle and dugong—are article 22 fisheries that are jointly managed by PNG and Australia.
-For Australian fishers, the Torres Strait Tropical Rock Lobster Fishery is the most commercially valuable of the Torres Strait fisheries, with a gross value of production of $12.9 million (283 t) in the 2016–17 financial year.
-This is followed by the Torres Strait Prawn Fishery (249 t, worth $4.0 million in 2016–17).
+For Australian fishers, the Torres Strait Tropical Rock Lobster Fishery is the most commercially valuable of the Torres Strait fisheries, with a gross value of production of $15.0 million (278 t, whole-weight equivalent) in the 2017–18 financial year.
+This is followed by the Torres Strait Prawn Fishery (278 t, worth $4.6 million in 2017–18).

-The Commonwealth Fisheries Harvest Strategy Policy (HSP; DAFF 2007) does not prescribe management arrangements for fisheries jointly managed by the Australian Government and other (domestic or international) management agencies, such as the fisheries in Torres Strait.
-The PZJA has asked its management forums to provide advice on the application of the HSP to the Torres Strait fisheries, and a harvest strategy for the Torres Strait Prawn Fishery was implemented in 2011 (AFMA 2011).
+The Commonwealth Fisheries Harvest Strategy Policy (HSP; Department of Agriculture and Water Resources 2018) does not prescribe management arrangements for fisheries jointly managed by the Australian Government and other (domestic or international) management agencies, such as the fisheries in Torres Strait.
+The PZJA has asked its management forums to provide advice on the application of the HSP to the Torres Strait fisheries.
+A harvest strategy for the Torres Strait Prawn Fishery was implemented in 2011 (AFMA 2011).
 No harvest strategies are currently in place for any other Torres Strait fisheries.

 AFMA 2011, Harvest strategy for the Torres Strait Prawn Fishery, Australian Fisheries Management Authority, Canberra.